Concentration Requirements

 Common Core

-Careers in Cognitive Science and related fields requires familiarity with statistics.
-Therefore, the Cognitive Science concentration requires a course in Quantitative Methods (CPSY 0900).
-CPSY 0900 is a prerequisite for most of the laboratory courses, so concentrators should plan to take this course by their fourth semester.
-The department does not grant concentration credit of AP Statistics, regardless of score.
-Students who feel that CPSY 0900 is too elementary can complete an approved alternative course (e.g., APMA 1650, CPSY 2906 ).
+Careers in Cognitive Science and related fields require familiarity with statistics.
+Therefore, the Psychology concentration requires a course in Quantitative Methods (CPSY 0900).
+CPSY 0900 is a prerequisite for research methods and laboratory courses, so concentrators should plan to take this course by their fourth semester.
+Students may substitute CPSY 0900 with a comparable statistics course taught in another department with the approval of a Cognitive Science concentration advisor.
+Consult with a concentration advisor for details.
+The department does not grant concentration credit for AP Statistics, regardless of score.
+We strongly recommend fulfilling the statistics requirement as a sophomore.

 Foundation